 Yes, ear mites are contagious to other cats and dogs in the household.
 Even if other pets aren’t showing symptoms of ear mites, it’s essential that they are also treated at the same time.
 Cats are the most prone to catching ear mites due to their lifestyle habits.

-Can humans catch ear mites from pets?
+Can humans get ear mites from cats?

-Only in extremely rare cases, cat owners have been known to develop skin rashes if their pet has ear mites.
+Only in extremely rare cases.
+Cat owners have been known to develop skin rashes if their pet has ear mites.
 The ear mites that infect cats are different from the parasite affecting humans.